Escape in the Desert

 Escape in the Desert is a 1945 American drama film directed by Edward A. Blatt and written by Marvin Borowsky and Thomas Job.
 The film stars Jean Sullivan, Philip Dorn, Irene Manning, Helmut Dantine, Alan Hale, Sr. and Samuel S. Hinds.
 The film was released by Warner Bros. on May 1, 1945.
 The opening credits say that Escape in the Desert is adapted “from a play by Robert E Sherwood” without identifying the work: The Petrified Forest.
-Warner Bros. had adapted Sherwood's play for the screen in 1936.
+Warner Bros. had previously adapted Sherwood's play for the screen in 1936.

 Plot

 The action takes place in the southwestern United States late in World War II.
 Four POWs from Nazi Germany escape American custody and eventually wind up taking over a small gas station/hotel in the desert.
 They plan to obtain a fueled-up vehicle and flee the country.
 A Dutch military pilot traveling through America, on his way to fight in the Pacific, is initially mistaken by some locals as one of the Nazis.
 Eventually, however, he helps lead the resistance against the Germans.